University of Memphis Bylaws

 ARTICLE IV – COMMITTEES

-a.
-The Board shall establish by Board policy such standing and ad-hoc committees as it deems appropriate to discharge its responsibilities.
+- The Board shall establish by Board policy such standing and ad hoc committees as it deems appropriate to discharge its responsibilities.
 As required by state law, at least one standing committee shall have the functions of the audit committee.

-b.
-The Board Chair shall appoint the members of each standing committee.
-The chairs and vice-chairs of each standing committee shall be selected from among the members of the Board appointed to each standing committee by a vote of the majority of the members of the Board present.
-Each standing committee shall develop a committee charter detailing the committee's purpose and primary responsibilities, which shall be subject to the approval of the Board.
+- The Executive Committee shall appoint the members of each standing committee.
+The chairs and vice-chairs of each standing committee shall be selected by the Executive Committee.
+Each standing committee shall develop a committee charter detailing the committee’s purpose and primary responsibilities, which shall be subject to the approval of the Board.

 II.
 Meetings of Committees

-a.
-All standing committees shall meet as defined by Board policy and as reasonably necessary to carry out their responsibilities.
-Ad-hoc committees shall meet as necessary.
+- All standing committees shall meet as defined by Board policy and as reasonably necessary to carry out their responsibilities.
+Ad hoc committees shall meet as necessary.

 ARTICLE V – BYLAWS